alberto-grl/Sipeed-Tang-Gowin-FPGA/README.md

 TODO: process is quite convoluted.
 Try to streamline

 It's easier to start with the demo software.
-Create a directory like /home/alberto/litex_venv/litex/litex/soc/software/my_c_test
+Create a directory like /home/alberto/litex_venv/litex/litex/soc/software/socmel_1
-Copy all the demo source directory into it, /home/alberto/litex_venv/litex/litex/soc/software/demo/
+Copy all the demo source directory into it, /home/alberto/litex_venv/litex/litex/soc/software/sdr_v1/
-TODO: modify makefile and demo.py for using your name of choice.
+TODO: modify makefile and sdr_v1.py, using your name of choice.
 Create script in /home/alberto/litex_venv/bin/
 it should be a copy of /home/alberto/litex_venv/bin/litex_bare_metal_demo
 Modify the from line according to your source directory, like
-`from litex.soc.software.my_c_test.demo     import main
+`from litex.soc.software.socmel_1.sdr_1     import main
+Create
+`/home/alberto/litex_venv/litex-boards/litex_boards/targets/test/build/sipeed_tang_primer_20k_socmel_1`
 Makefile should be modified too, for your different C files
 There is an example of an a completely customized c project named socmel_v1.

 Build is by

-`:/home/alberto/litex_venv/litex/litex/soc/software/my_c_test$ litex_make_my_c_test --build-path=/home/alberto/litex_venv/litex-boards/litex_boards/targets/test/build/sipeed_tang_primer_20k`
+`:/home/alberto/litex_venv/litex/litex/soc/software/socmel_1$ litex_make_sdr_v1 --build-path=/home/alberto/litex_venv/litex-boards/litex_boards/targets/test/build/sipeed_tang_primer_20k_socmel_1`

 It's important to launch the above command from the directory where c files are

 Than RAM loading is done with

-`:/home/alberto/litex_venv/litex/litex/soc/software/my_c_test$ litex_term --speed=115200 /dev/ttyUSB1 --kernel=demo/demo.bin`
+`:/home/alberto/litex_venv/litex/litex/soc/software/socmel_1$ litex_term --speed=115200 /dev/ttyUSB1 --kernel=sdr_1/sdr_1.bin`

 Do it twice when you don't get the prompt.
 Then issue